nikhilnezodi/ARM-CortexM/README.md

 Micro-Architecture: Actual Implementation of Architecture eg. Car with its components - steering, wheels (actual implemetation of description)
 Cortex - M0, M4, M0+,.....

-## Mental Model of CPU Memory interactions
+## How to Master CPU - Different Models to learn
 ARM CPUs are based on Load/Store Architecture (RISC Architecture)

 As an Embedded Software Engineer what all do you need to know about a CPU to Master it?